AmandaTartarotti/AmandaTartarotti/README.md

 Welcome to my GitHub!

 <p align="left"> I believe creative collaboration between design and technology is the magic that takes experiences from good to great.
-In my journey, I've experienced the world of SEO, where I learned a lot about good web development practices and recently I got a UX Design certification through a scholarship 100% funded by Google.
+In my journey, I've experienced the world of SEO, where I learned a lot about good web development practices.
+I love data analysis and recently got a UX Design certification through a scholarship 100% funded by Google.

 I'm always challenging myself in hackathons and exploring different areas within tech!